wazo-platform/wazo-platform.org/content/uc-doc/upgrade/upgrade_notes.md

   - `XIVO_ENABLEUNC` -> `WAZO_ENABLEUNC`

 - The following dialplan context have been renamed.
 If you used them in your dialplan you MUST use the new name.
-The old names have been maintained for some time to avoid breaking your dialplan and a warning will be displayed if you do use one of these contexts.
+The old names have been kept for retrocompatibility, so your dialplan should keep working for the moment.
+Deprecation messages will appear in the Asterisk CLI until all usage of these contexts have been removed.
+Support for the old contexts may be removed in any later release.

   - `xivo-verbose` -> `wazo-verbose`
+  - `xivo-subroutine` -> `wazo-subroutine`
+  - `xivo-global-subroutine` -> `wazo-global-subroutine`
+  - `xivo-fwd-subroutine` -> `wazo-fwd-subroutine`

 - The following global variables have been renamed.
-The new names MUST be used
+The new names MUST be used.
+If you used them in your dialplan you MUST use the new name to maintain a working dialplan in the future.
+The old names have been kept for retrocompatibility, so your dialplan should keep working for the moment.
+  Support for the old variables may be removed in any later release.

   - `XIVO_AGID_IP` -> `WAZO_AGID_IP`
   - `XIVO_USERID` -> `WAZO_USERID`